dianagrigore/WeCoLoRA/README.md

-# Weight Copy and Low-Rank Adaptation for Few-Shot Distillation of Vision Transformers
+# 🎨 Weight Copy and Low-Rank Adaptation for Few-Shot Distillation of Vision Transformers
+_Diana-Nicoleta Grigore, Mariana-Iuliana Georgescu, Jon Alvarez Justo, Tor Johansen, Andreea Iuliana Ionescu, Radu Tudor Ionescu_
 ### [Paper](https://arxiv.org/abs/2404.09326) | [Webpage]()
 This repository contains the official implementation of our paper **"Weight Copy and Low-Rank Adaptation for Few-Shot Distillation of Vision Transformers"**, presented at WACV 2025.
 ![](figures/fig_main.png)

-# About
+# About 📖

 Few-shot knowledge distillation has emerged as a promising way to leverage the knowledge of large-scale pre-trained models with minimal data and resources.
 In this work, we propose a novel **few-shot feature distillation** approach tailored for Vision Transformers.
 Our method comprises two core components: